 There are tons of stops between San Francisco and Lake Tahoe that are worth a visit.
 It’s filled with beautiful nature, cute towns, and delicious food.

-Whether exploring the Berkley hills or shopping in historic downtown Truckee, there’s something for everyone on the San Francisco to Lake Tahoe road trip.
+Whether exploring the Berkley hills or shopping in historic downtown Truckee, there’s something for everyone on this drive.

 Treasure Island

-On your way out of San Francisco, you’ll pass over Treasure Island halfway across the bridge.
+On your way out of San Francisco, you’ll pass over Treasure Island halfway across the Bay Bridge.
 Start your day off with an excursion of this small yet charming island in the Bay.

 A personal favorite is the croissant French toast at Aracely, but the more historic-minded will enjoy learning the history of the island at the Treasure Island Museum.